SollyBunny/screenshot/README.md

 # screenshot
 A very smowl xlib c screenshot tool
-It will save the file into ~/Screenshots if it exists and will copy the image to clipboard Just drag the area you want

 ### Config
 Config is in the first few lines of `main.c`